-For strengthening teacher education, the report called for creating a permanent national council for Teacher Education (NCTE) by bringing the teacher training institutions under a unified academic umbrella.
+For strengthening teachers education, the report called for creating a permanent National Council for Teacher Education (NCTE) by bringing the teacher training institutions under a unified academic umbrella.

-It also suggested that three year integrated courses leading to the first degree in education should be introduced in the universities and selected degree colleges to improve the quality of teacher education.
+It also suggested that three-year integrated courses leading to the first degree in education should be introduced in the universities and selected degree colleges to improve the quality of teacher education.